-Job seekers need the technical skills required for demand occupations in the region.
+Job seekers need the technical skills and credentials required for demand occupations in the region.
 Consequently, job seekers will need computer and occupational skill training that is affordable, flexible and provides the skills necessary to compete for higher wage job opportunities.
-Training institutions/programs need to provide a wide range of training opportunities in a variety of formats.
-This would include short-term customized training, on-the-job training, as well as one, two and four year certification/degree programs.
-They need to provide evening, week-end and on-line instructional formats to meet the varying needs of life-long learners.
+Training institutions provide a wide range of training opportunities in a variety of formats.
+This includes short-term customized training, work-based training, as well as one, two and four year certification/degree programs.
+Training is provided evenings, week-ends and through on-line instructional formats to meet the varying needs of life-long learners.
 The Georgetown study reveals that 70% of Minnesota jobs will require education beyond high school by the year 2018.
-Job seekers accessing services who lack a post-secondary credential need career counseling that stresses the importance of post-secondary training in preparing them for high skilled job opportunities in demand occupations.
+Job seekers accessing services who lack a post-secondary credential are provided career counseling that stresses the importance of post-secondary training in preparing them for high skilled job opportunities in demand occupations.
+Tuition assistance is provided to help job seekers obtain the post-secondary training and credentials required for employment in demand occupations that pay self-sustaining wages.

 Employers are seeking job candidates that have experience in the industry.
-Consequently, we need to provide job seekers that lack experience work-based learning opportunities including: work experience/transitional jobs, on-the-job training, internships and apprenticeships.
+Consequently, work-based learning opportunities are provided including: work experience/transitional jobs, on-the-job training, internships and apprenticeships.

 Workforce participation rates for teens has been on a steady decline.
-Consequently, teens need work experience opportunities to learn work readiness skills and how to succeed in the world of work, in addition to career counseling and comprehensive labor market information to make informed decisions on their future career choice.
-Teens need assistance to transition from high school to post-secondary opportunities; making career decisions, enrolling in post-secondary education and exploring financial aid opportunities.
+Consequently, teens are provided work experience opportunities to learn work readiness skills and how to succeed in the world of work, in addition to career counseling and comprehensive labor market information to make informed decisions on their future career choice.
+Teens receive assistance to transition from high school to post-secondary opportunities, making career decisions, enrolling in post-secondary education and exploring financial aid opportunities.

 C. Describe how the local area board will facilitate access to services provided through the one-stop delivery system, including in remote areas, through the use of technology and other means.

 Strategies to maximize access to services include: